0xProject/protocol/README.md

 4. Open the `.env` file and edit the following fields.
 Defaults are defined in `config.ts`/`config.js`.
 The bash environment takes precedence over the `.env` file.
 If you run `source .env`, changes to the `.env` file will have no effect until you unset the colliding variables.

-    - `NETWORK_ID` -- the network you'd like your relayer to run on (e.g: `1` -> mainnet, `42` -> Kovan, 3 -> Ropsten, etc...).
+    - `NETWORK_ID` -- the network you'd like your API to run on (e.g: `1` -> mainnet, `42` -> Kovan, 3 -> Ropsten, etc...).
 Defaults to `42`
     - `MESH_ENDPOINT` -- the url pointing to the 0x Mesh node.
 Defaults to `ws://localhost:60557`
-    - `FEE_RECIPIENT` -- The Ethereum address which should be specified as the fee recipient in orders your relayer accepts.
+    - `FEE_RECIPIENT` -- The Ethereum address which should be specified as the fee recipient in orders your API accepts.
 Defaults to a fake address that helps the 0x core team use anonymous, already public data to understand Launch Kit developer usage.
 Defaults to an auto-generated address
     - `MAKER_FEE_ASSET_DATA` -- The maker fee token asset data.
 Defaults to `0x`, i.e no fee
     - `MAKER_FEE_UNIT_AMOUNT` -- The flat maker fee amount you'd like to receive for filled orders hosted by you.
 Defaults to `0`
     - `MAKER_FEE_ASSET_DATA` -- The taker fee token asset data.
 Defaults to `0x`, i.e no fee